jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 An alternative to using ```find``` is the ```locate``` command.
 This command is often quicker and can search the entire file system with ease.
 The ```locate``` command is not part of the GNU coretools so it may not be present on your Linux distro by default.
 You can install it by typing ```sudo apt-get install mlocate``` or ```sudo dnf install mlocate```.
 The ```locate``` command reads one or more databases prepared by ```updatedb``` and writes file names matching at least one of the PATTERNs to standard output, one per line [^71].

  There are actually 3 versions of locate, GNU locate, slocate, and mlocate.
 What the ```locate``` command does is make a database of all files on the system.
 Thereby making lookups faster.
-You simply run the sudo updatedb command to update the index (done everytime on reboot).
+You simply run the sudo updatedb command to update the index (done every time on reboot).

 > __Example usage:__ ```sudo updatedb; locate *.png; locate chapter-05.md```